 The good doctor is

-be hosting a radio talk every Sunday from 7-9 pm EST on
+is going to be hosting a radio talk every Sunday from 7-9

-what, exactly, BlogTalkRadio is, here's some info taken
+exactly, BlogTalkRadio is, here's some info taken directly

 allows anyone, anywhere the ability to host a live talk

 broadcasters to create and share their original content,

 their voices and their opinions in a worldwide public forum.

-Today, BlogTalkRadio is the largest and fastest growing online
+Today, BlogTalkRadio is the largest and fastest growing

-millions of listeners tuning in and joining the conversation each month.
+listeners tuning in and joining the conversation each month.